Level Two - Lesson 18

 Furthermore, sometimes a player will be speaking with a judge about a previous call, trying to understand a ruling, talking with stage staff about an event discrepancy or maybe they just had a long match last round and told a tournament official that they were going to use the washroom and might be late.
 If a player is actively speaking to a tournament official or has let a tournament official know that they’re going to be late for a legitimate reason, tardiness should not be applied.
 Examples of unacceptable reasons include “I want an artist to sign my card” or “I want to go to a nearby cafe for a lunch break”.

 These exceptions should also not take longer than ten minutes, and tournament officials should be cognizant of the round time and help get players to their seats if they’re able to pick up the conversation at the end of the round.
+But even if the delay is longer than ten minutes, they should not receive a penalty.

 Managing No-Shows

-If a player calls you over because they don’t have an opponent - don’t tell them that they’ve won.
+If a player calls you over because they don’t have an opponent, don’t tell them that they’ve won.
 Ask them to call you when their opponent shows up or when ten minutes have passed.
 This is because sometimes there are extenuating circumstances (as mentioned above) that could lead to a player being late for their match, but not tardy, and telling a player that they’ve won a game, and taking it back or them telling their opponent and not calling a judge when the game loss shouldn’t be issued are both extraordinarily poor experiences.

 Once a tardy player does arrive it’s important to ask them why they were late.
 Some players won’t proactively explain their reason, even if it is a valid reason.
 A player who was resleeving their deck due to a judge instruction might not bring that up - they may simply be contrite and end up accepting a game loss that they did not earn if you don’t ask the question.
 Most of the time the answer won’t be meaningful, but it’s a short enough process that the information is helpful.